russellt-cc/cp490-noodlewall-react/README.md

 -On the right side, click on "Delete Button".
 -Confirm the deletion to proceed.

+## User Profile Form Details

+> This form is used to create and edit user accounts, once the minimum details are entered (username, firstname, lastname) you are able to save and create the account.
+More details are required to become an event organizer, and can be entered later.

+- Profile Picture

+  - Upload an image
+    - "Choose File" button - prompt to upload an image from local storage
+  - Get an image from the internet
+    - "Get an image from URL" - click once you've put an image's url in the input box
+    - "Get a random image from Picsum" button - randomly pulls an image from Picsum
+    - "Get a random image from Unsplash" button - randomly pulls an image from Unsplash

+- User Information

+  - Organizer Name - Set a username for the account
+  - First Name - User first name
+  - Last Name - user last name
+  - User Detail Short - short version of user bio
+  - User Detail Long - long version of user bio

+- Development Only

+  - Set user rating - allows developer to set a user's rating

+- Control Buttons
+  - Cancel Editing - leaves form without saving changes
+  - Submit Changes - Saves changes and redirects to user's profile page
+  - Delete Account - Deletes account from database

+## Event Form Details

+## Dream Form Details

 # Pages Overview

 - Landing (home) Page